 - Special Events: Dean’s Reception and welcome for new upperclasswomen

-- Living-Learning Community: special housing for Honors Scholars
+Living-Learning Community: special housing for Honors Scholar

 - Priority in course registration and the room lottery